tophat8855/TeachProgramTracker/README.md

 rspec && git push
 ```

-Pushing the code to master will also deploy to the heroku app.
+Pushing the code to master will also deploy to the Heroku app.